Dr. Marvin Bishop, MD | Endocrinology, Diabetes & Metabolism in Winchester, KY | Healthline FindCare

 Overview

 Dr. Marvin Bishop, MD is an Endocrinology, Diabetes & Metabolism Specialist in Winchester, KY.
-They specialize in Endocrinology, Diabetes & Metabolism, has 23 years of experience, and is board certified in Addiction Medicine.
-They graduated from University of Kentucky College of Medicine and is affiliated with Clark Regional Medical Center.
+They specialize in Endocrinology, Diabetes & Metabolism, has 50 years of experience, and is board certified in Dermatology.
+They graduated from UNIVERSITY OF KENTUCKY.

 Dr. Bishop works at